jeromyanglim/anglim-grant-incremental-rsquared-2014/README.md

   calculates reliabilities which are used in subsequent analysis.
 We also use a strategy of creating a list object called `v` which has elements representing various sets of variables that are often called together.
-* `output`: The output folder includes csv files produced by the rmd file.
-And `output/facet-wellbeing-tables.xlsx` includes the output after some subsequent formatting.

 ##  License:
 * This data and analysis have been submitted for publication and is under review.
-  The repository is copyrighted and no permission is granted to re-analyse the data for publication or reuse any of the materials.
-After publication publication code and data will be GPL-2; all measurement scales retain existing licences;
+  While under review the repository is copyrighted and no permission is granted to re-analyse the data for publication or reuse any of the materials.
+After publication code and data will be licenced GPL-2; all measurement scales retain existing licences;
-* Any publication that re-uses the data should cite this publication.
+* Any subsequent publication that re-uses the data should cite this publication.